smucclaw/documentation/docs/webform.rst

 An example
 ----------

-To illustrate how this works in practice, suppose we have L4 classes defined as follows.
+To illustrate how the ideas in the previous sub-section work in practice, suppose we have L4 classes defined as follows.

 .. csv-table::